nerzh/everscale-client-ruby/README.md

 - #### NetworkConfig
-   DApp Server public address.
-For instance, for `net.ton.dev/graphql` GraphQL endpoint the server address will be net.ton.dev
+   **This field is deprecated, but left for backward-compatibility.** DApp Server public address.
   - server_address: String&lt;Optional&gt;

    List of DApp Server addresses.
-   Any correct URL format can be specified, including IP addresses This parameter is prevailing over `server_address`.
+   Any correct URL format can be specified, including IP addresses.
+This parameter is prevailing over `server_address`.
+   Check the full list of [supported network endpoints](../ton-os-api/networks.md).
   - endpoints: Array&lt;Optional&gt;

    Deprecated.